 Fetrina paused to examine the fallen stones.
 “It looks like this way was blocked up.
 Maybe we should have gone the other way.”

 “What’s beyond it certainly doesn’t look like a dead end that was bricked up.”
-Kiluron gestured to where the tunnel split again having widened enough that all three of the companions could have crawled through it abreast.
+Kiluron gestured to where the tunnel split again, having widened enough that all three of the companions could have crawled through it abreast.

 “Fine.
 Right or left at this next fork?”
 Doil asked.

 Feeling slightly more confident, Kiluron moved forward to examine both choices.
 He sniffed, and discovered that he could feel the stirrings of a breeze coming from the left fork.
 “Right again, I think.
 The left fork leads out to sea, but I don’t think in a way that we want.
 We should go right.”
+He wondered why he was so certain; he was far from an expert in ancient ruins.

 Wordlessly, Fetrina and Doil followed as Kiluron led them down the right-hand fork.
-This tunnel quickly began to climb sharply, then jogged several times before turned sharply and permanently to the right, driving hard inland.
+This tunnel quickly began to climb sharply, then jogged several times before turning abruptly and permanently to the right, driving hard inland.
 Panting from the exertion of the awkward crawl up a steep incline, Kiluron crested the slope and pulled up short, finding himself in a squat, square chamber in which there was another corpse, the bones bleached by long exposure to the ocean air coming from the other passage.
 There was also a handful of heavily corroded metal implements, and a golden amulet bearing an unfamiliar crest.

 “This is a Nycheril artifact,” she breathed, “unless I completely miss my mark.
 For the time period, that’s the only way such craftsmanship could exist here.
 But how could it have come to be here?
 And what does it mean?
 One of these symbols looks a lot like ancient iconography for Heart City, but nothing else appears familiar.”